nightly-labs/connect/sdk/apps/docs/docs/start.md

 Source code: https://github.com/nightly-labs/solana-web3-template
 :::

-If you want to opt for greater flexibility, install the package, as described below, and than visit the [Solana Build & Connect](./solana/connect.md).
+If you want to opt for greater flexibility, install the package, as described below and then visit the [Solana Build & Connect](./solana/connect.md).

 :::info
 Simply integrate Nightly Connect to your application or wallet with our [Nightly Solana Connect package](https://www.npmjs.com/package/@nightlylabs/wallet-selector-solana).